New arrivals in Sweden – for those who are a refugee or guardian for an unaccompanied minor

 If your residence permit is no longer valid, you may still be entitled to student finance if you applied for the extension of your residence permit before your temporary residence permit expired.
 Therefore, remember to apply to the Swedish Migration Agency in good time for an extension of your residence permit.

 - be based on the same reasons as before, or

-- be for a new permit to study at upper secondary school in Sweden.
+- be for a new permit under the new upper secondary school law.

 If any change is made to your residence permit, it is important you contact CSN as soon as possible.
 CSN will then check whether your student finance is affected and make sure the right amount is paid out.
 For example, the Swedish Migration Agency may reject your application for extension of your residence permit or they may withdraw your residence permit.
 In that case, you must contact us and notify us about the change.